-Presto's rules facility provides unprecedented control and flexibility over service discovery and access in Enterprise Environments.
+Presto's rules facility provides unprecedented control and flexibility over service discovery and access in Enterprise environments.
 As we continue to improve our product and work with our customers to understand and solve their problems, expect to see new capabilities added-more context to reason about, new condition elements, richer logical expressions-informed by our customers' experiences and needs.
-We also plan to continue adding to and refining this document, so that over time it evolves into a true guide to "best practices" for Presto rules.
+We will continue adding to and refining this document, so that over time it evolves into a true guide to best practices for Presto rules.